The Community Sustainability Initiative

 Utilize the Olcott Park Greenhouse and produce food that would be sold either by direct contact or through Natural Harvest.
 They also won an additional $200 for the Peoples Choice vote at Earth Fest!
 Contact Ted Grishaber (firstname.lastname@example.org) for more information.

 Plant pollinator-friendly plants to encourage butterfly and bee production on their property.
 Species of concern are Monarchs and Honey Bees, but also considering the other species who need a safe harbor.
 Contact Missy Bakker Roach (email@example.com) for more information.

 Northern Lights Community School – Community Recycling Center

 Complete a community recycling area on the school grounds.
 Northern Lights Community School (Warba, MN) did not have a place for the community to recycle, and the school had a poor set up to accommodate recycling.
-The new shed will be open 24/7 and will include security lights and proper signage to assist the community.
-Contact Donna Hanson (email@example.com) for more information.
+The shed is open 24/7 and includes security lights and proper signage to assist the community.
+Weekly pick up by Hired Hands of Deer River.
+Contact Donna Hanson (firstname.lastname@example.org) for more information.